Gamification · Singtel · 2019

 hi!Carnival.

-Singtel's first gamification project — a fishing game that anyone can learn in one tap, regardless of language or gaming experience.
+Singtel's first gamification project.
+A fishing game that anyone can learn in one tap, regardless of language or gaming experience.
 2.2 million sessions in 2 months.

 Designer Issac Ting